River Point | LEED Gold | Photo: Roman Grant

 Deadline for submitting for review

-For LEED BD+C and LEED ID+C rating systems, you will need to submit for your construction phase review (preliminary standard review or preliminary construction review) no later than two years after your project is substantially completed (the date on which your building receives a certificate of occupancy or similar official indication that it is fit and ready for use).
+You will need to submit for your review (preliminary standard review or preliminary construction review) no later than two years after your project is substantially completed (the date on which your building receives a certificate of occupancy or similar official indication that it is fit and ready for use).

-• Initial certification and recertifications submitting for Final Review more than 60 days after receiving the preliminary review results must update the application鈥檚 performance period to end within the 60 days prior to the date of submission for final review.
+- Final Review: Submit within 60 days of receiving the Preliminary review results.
+If you submit after 60 days, must update the application’s performance period to end within the 60 days prior to the date of submission for final review (120 days for LEED v5).

 If you decide you no longer want to pursue LEED certification for your project, we understand.
 Please so that your application can be closed, and accurate records maintained.